 They are fun, informative and a great way to immerse yourself in learning about natural movement and they are open to everyone – new and experienced movers alike.

 I teach these workshops in Scotland and the South of England.
-Upcoming dates are:
+More details and FAQs about these events.

 Private Restorative Exercise Classes